Using CDH with Isilon Storage

 Using Impala with Isilon Storage

 You can use Impala to query data files that reside on EMC Isilon storage devices, rather than in HDFS.
 This capability allows convenient query access to a storage system where you might already be managing large volumes of data.
-The combination of the Impala query engine and Isilon storage is certified on CDH 5.4.4 or higher.
+The combination of the Impala query engine and Isilon storage is certified on CDH versions 5.4.4 through 5.15.

 isi hdfs settings modify --default-block-size=256MB